-“When it comes to a front foundation, generally less is more,” explains Blythe Yost, one of Tilly’s co-founders and a Pearl River resident.
+“When it comes to a front foundation, generally less is more,” explains Blythe Yost, one of Tilly’s co-founders and a Hudson Valley resident.
 “Rather than installing a few plants of many varieties, consider using only a limited palette with significant repetition.
 This will help provide more cohesion and allow for a cleaner, more updated look.”

 “Nothing makes a home look tired like overgrown bushes,” Yost declares.
 “If you don’t have the budget to install new plants now, consider just removing the old ones.
 It may look a bit bare at first, but an empty front foundation may provide the perfect blank canvas to dream up new ideas.”